sabinaioana25/HAEAndroidDevTest/README.md

-# HAEAndroidDevTest
+# LaunchScreenApp

-Application to showcase Android components for Android Junior role
+Application includes an app launcher and lists weather information for some cities